 Any argument for building a Transit Platform or going all in with Open Loop transit comes down to transit company priorities for safe operation, better customer service and long term business goals.
 A few crucial points to consider.

-A vital point that many people miss in the Open Loop debate is that transit users end up as the bank card customer, not the transit company customer.
-That might seem like an insignificant difference but ‘owning the customer’ is the whole game and key to growing any kind of business, in our era or any era.
-Which brings us to the next point because the best way to own the transit customer is…
+A vital point many people miss in the Open Loop debate is that transit users end up as the bank card customer, not the transit company customer.
+This might seem like an insignificant difference but ‘owning the customer’ is the whole game and key to growing any kind of business, in our era or any era.
+Which brings us to the next point because one of the best ways to own the transit customer and build a business far beyond simple fare collection is a transit card.

-Cards are the delivery vehicle for all kinds of service goodies from transit, to points, rewards and all kinds of services.
-The beauty of a non-bank transit pre-paid card is its flexibility, it can be a simple ticket that customers buy with cash from a station kiosk, it can be linked to an online account with credit cards, extended transit services and beyond.
-Cards are convenient but not transformative however, until they land on a smartphone…
+Prepaid transit cards are a delivery vehicle for all kinds of service goodies, a mini non-bank account if you will, from transit to points rewards and a growing portfolio of services.
+The beauty of a non-bank transit prepaid card is its flexibility and security.
+It can be a simple ticket that customers buy with cash from a station kiosk, or it can be linked to an online account for extended transit services and users can further extend it by attaching a credit card and earn reward points.

-The most powerful card incarnation is the digital wallet transit card with a flexible recharge backend, where any bank card can used, or even cash, and a flexible front-end that can be any flavor of NFC, UWB Touchless or even QR.
+The most powerful transit card incarnation is the digital wallet transit card with a flexible recharge backend, where any bank card can attached in an app, or on the fly (Apple Pay, Google Pay, etc.), or even cash recharge at stations, convenience stores and such.
+Once the transit card goes mobile it can extend beyond the restraints of plastic card technology.
+It can also have a flexible front-end that can be NFC, UWB Touchless or even QR.
+My basic position regarding open loop bank cards for transit is that doing so eliminates these options for the transit company.
 I say it’s better for the transit operator to decide what payment technology works best for their needs and how to deliver better customer service with new payment technologies, not banks.

 Value Capture applies to rail and transit operators with the rights to develop the land around their stations, I include station retail development and operations.
 Owning a transit + payment card like Suica or Octopus combined with retail opens up a whole new levels of value creation and capture.

-For low volume specialty ticketing QR Codes are the easiest step up from paper but they can be printed on ordinary paper for transit users without smartphones and needs to be there.
+For low volume specialty ticketing, QR codes are the easiest step up from mag strip paper and QR can be printed on ordinary paper for transit users without smartphones.
 This is why JR East is deploying QR code readers in some gates as they prepare to end mag strip ticketing.

-NFC Contactless Passes might sound like a good idea but Apple Pay VAS and Google Pay Smart Tap were designed more for retail in mind, and the transit gate reader system would have to juggle a different protocol that isn’t EMV, FeliCa or MIFARE.
-It could be done, but judging from my experience of using Apple Pay VAS PONTA and dPOINT cards, QR Codes are faster and likely easier to implement.
+NFC Contactless Passes might sound like a good idea but Apple Pay VAS and Google Pay Smart Tap were designed for retail and are far too slow for transit use.
+The transit gate reader system has to juggle different protocols.
+It could be done, but from my experience of using Apple Pay VAS PONTA and dPOINT cards the technology hold promise but the current version isn’t there yet.
+QR Codes are faster and easier to implement.

-In the long run there are no easy solutions.
+In the long run there are no easy solutions which demands a clearly defined strong but flexible business vision.
 The risk of Open Loop is that it is sold as a general easy ‘fix all’ and mobile solution, which it’s not.
 This lulls transit operators into complacency instead of improving Closed Loop ticketing systems and extending them to the mobile digital wallets.
 The bigger and more complex the transit system, the less Open Loop can accomplish.

 Relevant Core Posts